 Payment Due by Period (in \$'000)

+Less than

-Total Less than 1 Year 1-3 Years 3-5 Years More than 5 Years
+Total 1 Year 1-3 Years 3-5 Years 5 Years

-Purchase obligations 1,593 1,593 - - -
+Purchase obligations 1,593 1,593 -

 Lease obligations 614 577 37 - -

-2,207 2,170 37 - -
+2,207 2,170 37 -

 FOREIGN EXCHANGE RISK

 Most of our revenues and expenses are denominated in renminbi, and our consolidated financial statements are presented in U.S. dollars.
 We do not believe that we currently have any significant direct foreign exchange risk and have not used any derivative financial instruments to hedge our exposure to such risk.
 In general, our exposure to foreign exchange risks is limited.